by Starsky Hutch 76

 “Because I will that you hear me!” he shouted.
 “All bends to the will of Kosmos!”
 With that, he sent another blast in their direction.

-“We’ve got to find that sword before he does,” Superwoman said.
+“We’ve got to find that sword before he does,” Superwoman urged.
 She pressed the buckle of her belt, and a portal appeared before them.
 “Come on,” she yelled to Supergirl.
 The two of them jumped through the portal toward the coordinates where the Sword of Superman supposedly lay.

 “No-o-o!”
 Kosmos screamed in rage.